bridgecrewio/aws-modernization-workshop-bridgecrew/content/kubernetes/20_prerequisites/2002_create_our_scenario.md

 ---
-title: "Create our Scenario"
+title: "Create our scenario"
 chapter: false
 weight: 7
 pre: "<b>2.4 </b>"
 ---

-##  The Automated AWS Workshop Environment
+##  The automated AWS workshop environment

 To pre-build this environment for each workshop attendee, we'll run some CloudFormation within our AWS account.